shan18/Multi-Feature-Hypertension-Detector/README.md

 ## Dataset

-Two datasets were used from the [PhysioNet](https://physionet.org/) database
+Three datasets were used from the [PhysioNet](https://physionet.org/) database

 - Smart Health for Assessing the Risk of Events via ECG Database 1.0.0 (shareedb)
+- MIT-BIH Normal Sinus Rhythm Database (nsrdb)
 - Normal Sinus Rhythm RR Interval Database (nsr2db)

 To setup the dataset, follow the steps below

-- Download the [shareedb](https://physionet.org/content/shareedb/1.0.0/) and the [nsr2db](https://physionet.org/content/nsr2db/1.0.0/) datasets.
+- Download the [shareedb](https://physionet.org/content/shareedb/1.0.0/), [nsrdb](https://www.physionet.org/content/nsrdb/1.0.0/), and the [nsr2db](https://physionet.org/content/nsr2db/1.0.0/) datasets.
-- Extract the downloaded datasets and put the contents of the datasets inside the directories `data/files/shareedb` and `data/files/nsr2db` respectively.
+- Extract the downloaded datasets and put the contents of the datasets inside the directories `data/files/shareedb`, `data/files/nsrdb`, and `data/files/nsr2db` respectively.
-- Run the command
-   `$ mv data/files/shareedb/info.txt data/files/shareedb_info.txt`
 - Now extract the required data from the datasets
    `$ python3 data/extract_records.py`
 - Parse the extracted data to create the final dataset